Imran tells LHC his situation is ‘extraordinary’; seeks extension in protective bail in five cases

 As he arrived outside the court, Imran was asked by a reporter whether he thought the Election Commission of Pakistan’s deferral of the Punjab elections to October would be struck down by the Supreme Court.

-The PTI posted a video of Imran’s Nissan pickup truck reaching the Lahore High Court as supporters and his security jogged beside the vehicle in the rain.
+The PTI posted a video of Imran’s Nissan SUV reaching the Lahore High Court as supporters and his security jogged beside the vehicle in the rain.
 Imran can be seen disembarking from his vehicle shortly after as his security detail shields him with Kevlar.

 “If the ECP decision is not quashed, how will elections take place in October?” he responded.
 “In this way, they can say they don’t have any money.”